LEARNAcademy/syllabus/js_intermediate/04js_testing_jest.md

 * yarn add jest

 Write your first test.
-From your terminal type...
+From your terminal(make sure you are still in your project folder) type...

-* yarn jest 'name of your file here'
+* yarn jest

 Jest will run the code on that file.
 Your test will fail (Red).